Condor: A Code Discriminator Integrating General Semantics with Code Details: Results

 \subsection{RQ3: Ablation Study}

-Table~\ref{ablation} presents the ablation study results for our Condor model, analyzing performance changes on the CodeNanoFix dataset between the full model and its variants with specific strategies removed.
-Overall, the full Condor~(1.3B) model delivers the best results across all metrics, with a Precision of 74.39\%, Recall of 72.40\%, and F1-score of 73.38\%.
-It also excels in discrimination tasks, achieving a Pass@1 of 62.63\% on Meta-Llama-3.1-Instruct~(70B), highlighting its outstanding ability to capture code details and improve Pass@1 accuracy.
+\lqy{ The lower part of Table~\ref{classification_dis} presents the ablation study results for our Condor model, comparing the full model to its variants with individual strategies removed.
+We use the 1.3B version of Condor for ablation because it achieves the most balanced and robust performance across all metrics, with a precision of 74.39\%, recall of 72.40\%, and F1-score of 73.38\%.
+In discrimination tasks, Condor (1.3B) also achieves a leading Pass@1 of 62.63\% on Llama-3.1-Instruct (70B), underscoring its effectiveness in capturing code details and serving as a strong baseline for analyzing the impact of each strategy. }

 When the embedding-level contrastive learning strategy is removed, precision drops to 73.12\%, and recall also decreases to 72.06\%, resulting in a lower F1-score of 72.59\%.
 This indicates that contrastive learning plays a crucial role in enhancing the model’s ability to capture functional code differences.
-The discrimination performance also declines, with Pass@1 on Meta-Llama-3.1-Instruct (70B) dropping from 62.63\% to 60.95\%, demonstrating the significant contribution of contrastive learning to discrimination tasks.
+The discrimination performance also declines, with Pass@1 on Llama-3.1-Instruct (70B) dropping from 62.63\% to 60.95\%, demonstrating the significant contribution of contrastive learning to discrimination tasks.
 When the data-level intermediate data augmentation strategy is removed, the model shows more pronounced changes.
 Although recall increases slightly to 74.66\%, suggesting the model becomes more conservative in recognizing correct code, precision drops significantly to 67.98\%, leading to an overall F1-score decrease to 71.16\%.
-The discriminative performance also declines, with Pass@1 on Meta-Llama-3.1-Instruct (70B) falling to 59.84\%.
+The discriminative performance also declines, with Pass@1 on Llama-3.1-Instruct (70B) falling to 59.84\%.
 This demonstrates the critical role of the intermediate data strategy in improving the model's overall performance.

 Figure~\ref{contrastive} visually demonstrates the impact of contrastive learning on model embedding representations.
 The subplots in the top left, top right, and bottom left show the progression of code embeddings projected in 2D space as training epochs increase.
 These projections, recorded before calculating the loss during contrastive learning, reveal how the embeddings evolve and separate as the model learns to distinguish correct from incorrect code.
 From these subplots, we observe that as training deepens, the embeddings of correct code snippets gradually cluster closer to the center, while the embeddings of buggy code samples become more dispersed, moving farther from the center of the correct code.
 This indicates that contrastive learning effectively brings representations of correct code closer together while increasing the distance between correct and error code, enhancing the model’s ability to discriminate code correctness.
 The bottom right subplot shows the average distances between correct code pairs~(C-C) and between error and correct code pairs~(E-C).
 As training progresses, the C-C distance gradually decreases, while the E-C distance increases.
 This trend further demonstrates that the contrastive learning strategy effectively assists the model in distinguishing fine-grained differences between correct and incorrect code representations at the embedding level.